gpustack/gguf-parser-go/cmd/gguf-parser/README.md

    --hf-lora-file value [ --hf-lora-file value ]                      LoRA adapter file below the "--hf-repo".
    --hf-mmproj-file value                                             Multimodal projector file below the "--hf-repo".
    --hf-repo value, --hfr value                                       Repository of HuggingFace which the GGUF file store for the main model, e.g. "QuantFactory/Qwen2-7B-Instruct-GGUF", works with "--hf-file".
    --hf-token value, --hft value                                      User access token of HuggingFace, optional, works with "--hf-repo/--hf-file pair" or "--hf-draft-repo/--hf-draft-file" pair.
-See https://huggingface.co/settings/tokens.
+See https://huggingface.co/settings/tokens. [$HF_TOKEN]
    --hf-upscale-file value                                            Model file below the "--hf-upscale-repo", optional.
    --hf-upscale-repo value                                            Repository of HuggingFace which the GGUF file store for the Upscale model, optional, works with "--hf-upscale-file".